 Every morning the banks submit offers to the Intercontinental Exchange Benchmark Administration for rates they would pay to borrow from the others.
 The highest and lowest offers are eliminated, and an average rate is calculated from the rest.

-Libor reflects the level of confidence in economies and banking institutions.
+Libor rates reflect the level of confidence in economies and banking institutions.
 When Libor inches higher, it mirrors banks' concern about the health of their fellow institutions.

-But a low Libor isn't necessarily a positive sign.
-Some of the chaos of 2008's financial meltdown had roots in an intentional skewing of the industry's confidence in itself.
+But a low Libor isn't necessarily a positive sign: Some of the chaos surrounding the 2008 financial crisis had roots in an intentional skewing of the rate.
+Banks have paid billions in fines and penalties for manipulating Libor.

-Because of those kinds of shenanigans, regulators are phasing out Libor and plan to replace it with a new benchmark rate by 2021.
+Because of those shenanigans, regulators are phasing out Libor and plan to replace it with a new benchmark rate by 2021.

 How Libor affects you